folio-org/raml-module-builder/README.md

 ## Adding a shutdown hook

 It is possible to add custom code that will run just before the verticle is undeployed and the JVM stopped.
-This will occur on graceful shutdowns - but can not be guaranteed to run if the JVM is forcefully shutdown.
+This will occur on graceful shutdowns, but can not be guaranteed to run if the JVM is forcefully shutdown.

 The interface to implement: